 In the nonprofit world, donors are the VIPs.
 As a nonprofit leader, you're thrilled whenever a major prospect appears: It can mean great news for the success of your mission.
-There have been a "few recent incidents," though, where it was "just too good to be true."
+There have been a "few recent incidents," though, where it's "just too good to be true."

-Consider this scenario: A major gift arrives out of the blue from an unknown source.
-The donor isn't in your database or your paper files.
-No one on your staff has ever heard of the person who has come with a moving story about an experience with your organization - or perhaps a tale of a promise made to a dying aunt.
+A major gift arrives out of the blue from an unknown source.
+The donor isn't in your database or your paper files, and no one on staff has heard of them.
+Maybe they have a moving story about an experience with your nonprofit or hospital or university, or a promise made to a dying aunt.